UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Made buffing-text look nicer

-- (HUGE UX IMPROVEMENT) Made keys and sacks activate when placed
+- (HUGE UX IMPROVEMENT/REFACTOR) keys, sacks and food activate when placed

 - Fixed the 6-Ball!
 It used old code for UP-4, Pulse items.
 Also nerfed the income for 6-ball